2014 North Carolina judicial elections: Court of Appeals (Seat 7)

-Court of Appeals (Robert C. Hunter seat)
+Court of Appeals (Seat 8)

-The seat held by Judge Robert C. Hunter (not to be confused with his colleague on the Court, Robert N. Hunter, Jr.) was on the ballot.
+The seat held by Judge Bob Hunter (not to be confused with his colleague on the Court, Robert Hunter Jr.) was on the ballot.
 Hunter announced on Aug.
 14, 2013, that he would not seek re-election.

 Judges Lucy Inman and Bill Southern were both candidates for the seat.
 Judge Inman is a special Superior Court judge and was appointed to that position in 2010 by former Governor Beverly Perdue.
 Prior to that, she was a trial lawyer.
 Judge Southern currently serves on the District Court bench for Stokes and Surry Counties.
 He was elected to that position in 2008 and in 2012.
 Prior to that, he served as an assistant district attorney in Stokes and Surry Counties.

 Inman won election to her first term on the North Carolina Court of Appeals with 51.9 percent of the vote.